rwiren/autel-mission-control/README.md

 ## 📡 Connectivity & Usage

-> **Critical:** This system now operates on a **Push Model**.
+> **Critical:** This system operates on a **Push Model**.
 You must configure the Drone to send data to the server; the server will not "find" the drone automatically.

 ### 1. The ZeroTier "Virtual Cable"
-This project relies on **ZeroTier** to create a static, encrypted tunnel between the Drone Controller and the Server, bypassing 4G/LTE NATs.
+Unlike standard setups that break when you switch networks, this project uses **ZeroTier** to create a static, encrypted tunnel.

 ![ZeroTier Data Flow](docs/zerotier_path_flow.png)